minhson1411/scrapy-drones/README.md

 scrapy crawl dronesspider -o drones.csv
 ```

 That's what I want to share with you through this repo.

-Th
+Thank's Bro !!!